A Taste of TAS – Middle School

 Students participate in a day of work shadowing in a work place of their choice to give them an insight into possible future careers during the end of year Cornerstone Values week.

-The Intermediate Years dean for 2017 is Mrs Paula Ashcroft.
+The Intermediate Years 7 & 8 Dean for 2022 is Mrs Paula Ashcroft.

 Pastoral care for the year group is a very important aspect of our school.
 Our deans are ably supported by waka (form and homeroom) teachers, the guidance counselor, and senior leaders in providing a stable environment for students.
 Being a Cornerstone Values school and having a clear focus on restorative justice means students learn about caring for themselves and each other and the environment at TAS.
 Concerns about bullying and other issues that affect life at school are dealt wth promptly and effectively.